justinpyvis/BrekkyWrap/content/newsletter/crazier-than-the-dot-com-era.md

 Soaring property prices, full employment and rapid inflation – not long now before the Bank of Canada will be forced into raising rates.

-**About a week and a half**: That's how long Moderna's co-founder Robert Langer [thinks it will take](https://www.smh.com.au/business/companies/vaccines-can-be-formulated-over-and-over-again-moderna-ready-for-new-covid-variants-20211203-p59eja.html) for his company to work out how effective its vaccine is against Omicron.
+**About a week and a half**: That's how long Moderna's co-founder Robert Langer [thinks it will take](https://www.smh.com.au/business/companies/vaccines-can-be-formulated-over-and-over-again-moderna-ready-for-new-covid-variants-20211203-p59eja.html) just over a week for his company to work out how effective its vaccine is against Omicron.
 If it's no good, Moderna can churn out a new version "very, very quickly...
 I see no reason why that can’t be done over and over again".

 **Draining the coffers**: Turkey's central bank [sold around $US200 million](https://www.bloomberg.com/news/articles/2021-12-03/turkish-lira-swings-to-gain-as-central-bank-intervenes-in-market) of its US dollar reserves on Friday in an attempt to prop up its currency, the lira, after data consumer price inflation "accelerated to over 21% in November, reaching the fastest pace in three years \[and] more than four times the official target".